jk5279/R-PIP-Constraint/README.md

 - **POMO Integration**: Built on top of the POMO (Policy Optimization with Multiple Optima) framework
 - **PIP Framework**: Implements proactive infeasibility prevention through Lagrangian multipliers and masking
-- **TSPTW Focus**: Specialized implementation for Traveling Salesman Problem with Time Windows
+- **STSPTW Focus**: Specialized implementation for Stochastic Traveling Salesman Problem with Time Windows, where distance measurements include additive noise U(0, √2) sampled independently at each step
+- **Unified Problem Generation**: All hardness levels use the same α/β-based generation method, making the system robust to distance function modifications
 - **Pretrained Models**: Includes pretrained models for various problem sizes and hardness levels

 ## Acknowledgments